wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-phase3.md

 For each of the SQL server virtual machines, sign out as the local administrator.

-For information about optimizing SQL Server performance in Azure, see [Performance Best Practices for SQL Server in Azure Virtual <!-- deleted by customization Machines](/documentation/articles/virtual-machines-sql-server-performance-best-practices) --><!-- keep by customization: begin --> Machines](https://msdn.microsoft.com/zh-cn/library/azure/dn133149.aspx) <!-- keep by customization: end -->.
+For information about optimizing SQL Server performance in Azure, see [Performance Best Practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-performance-best-practices).
 You can also disable Geo Redundant Storage (GRS) for the SharePoint farm storage account and use storage spaces to optimize IOPs.

 ## Configure the cluster majority node server